Pre-Order Stephen’s New Album: A Passing Train – A Compilation

 Other songs he has written or co-written have been recorded by Maren Morris, Storyville, Tommy Elskes, Rick Busby, Albert Cummings, Malford Milligan, Jonny Lang, Kenny Wayne Shepherd, Brint Anderson, Philip Gibbs, and Charlie Sexton.

 Beginning in 2012, Doster has been a part of the Arts Envoy Program for the U.S. State Department.
 He has traveled to several countries in Africa performing with Greg Engle on music cultural exchanges.
-Their non-profit Guitars For Swaziland has provided musical instruments and recording gear to orphanages and various music programs they have visited in their travels.
+Their non-profit Guitars For Africa (guitarsforafrica.com) has provided musical instruments and recording gear to orphanages and various music programs they have visited in their travels.

 Stephen was born on November 10th, 1955 in Corpus Christi, Texas.
 He moved to London, England before his second birthday due to his father’s work for the U.S. government.
 After three years the Doster family moved to Chateauroux, France where they stayed for two years before returning stateside to Abilene, Texas.
 It was here he joined his first band, the Par-We-Romis, which they believed meant ‘The Three Little Twigs’ in Latin.

 The family moved to San Antonio, Texas in 1966 where his guitar playing began in earnest.
-At a young age he saw many bands there, including The Animals, The Byrds, Jimi Hendrix, and Blind Faith, who he witnessed from the side of the stage thanks to Ginger Baker’s wife.
+At a young age he saw many bands there, including The Animals, The Byrds, Jimi Hendrix, and Blind Faith, who he witnessed from the side of the stage thanks to Ginger Baker’s friend.
 At the end of his freshman year of high school he moved back to Europe to Wiesbaden, Germany where he would complete high school.
 His band, the Taunus Valley Medicine Show, was popular in the region playing for locals and also frequently on American airbases.

 After high school Stephen moved back to London to start his music career.
 There were few places to play live at the time in London’s pre-punk era.
 He got word that Austin, Texas had ‘music everywhere,’ so he returned home to Texas to see for himself.
 He has made the Austin area his home ever since.
 He now lives near Austin in the Texas Hill Country with his wife, photographer Melinda Doster.